 Hearing aid batteries are an essential part of your hearing aid as they are the engine that makes them work.
-But which ones are the best?

 We know that hearing aid battery preference will be a personal choice for budget, and hearing aid fit.
 That is why we recommend starting with a hearing aid battery trial pack.
 This trial pack lets you try each battery brand without buying a whole pack of each.

 You can buy a trial pack of batteries in different sizes:

 Using high-quality batteries is crucial for the maximum performance of your hearing aid regardless of its model.
 The best hearing batteries are ones that offer a balance of premium quality and price including the battery brands such as Rayovac, Panasonic, Duracell, and Power One, all of which you can buy here.

 Rayovac hearing aid batteries are Hearing Direct’s recommended "best battery buy".
 They specialise in hearing aid batteries and are one of the world’s leading retailers of hearing aid batteries.